Mastering the In-Tray Exercise: Essential Guide for Assessment Success

 Download Your In-Tray Masterclass Now

-Remember you can practise real in-tray tests, as used by employers here, here and here.
-Going through the above process with a real workload will show you exactly what to expect and is a must for people who want to do everything possible to guarantee their success.
+Remember you can practise real in-tray tests, as used by employers here, here, and here.
+Going through the above process with a real workload will show you exactly what to expect and is a must for people who want to do everything possible to have the best chance at success.

-Nothing will improve your ability to perform strongly on the day more than practise.
-Practising improves your skill and confidence and also reduces stress and anxiety on the day.
-(Which makes it a no-brainer in my book.)
+Nothing will improve your ability to perform strongly on the day more than practice.
+Practising improves your skill and confidence and also helps you to stay calm during the assessment.

-You can listen to my podcast on in-tray success, a companion to this guide, by clicking here.
+You can listen to our podcast on in-tray success, a companion to this guide, by clicking here.

 - Do you have to take a numerical reasoning test or a verbal reasoning test?
 If so you may want to check out the aptitude tests section of the site.